-In this latest in WLBC’s series of concerts featuring world class professional musicians, acclaimed musician and widely respected peace activist Alberto Portugheis, longstanding friend of WLBC, is joined by award winning Malaysian pianist Bobby Chen in offering a programme ranging from Mozart to John McLeod’s ’Three Protest Pieces’ (1992).
+In this latest in WLBC’s series of concerts featuring world class professional musicians, acclaimed musician and widely respected peace activist Alberto Portugheis, longstanding friend of WLBC, is joined by award winning Malaysian pianist Bobby Chen in offering a programme (see below) ranging from Mozart to John McLeod’s ’Three Protest Pieces’ (1992).
 Alberto’s previous concerts have been very popular, so advance booking is recommended.

 CLICK HERE TO BOOK

 Bodhilila writes: ‘This concert includes one of my favourite pieces of all time, Schubert’s Fantasia in F minor.
 It’s one of the last pieces Schubert composed, a very moving and passionate work which to me expresses such yearning, struggle and transcendence.

 Even if you think you are not interested in classical music, hearing live music performed up close and personal by world class musicians is a unique opportunity: you very rarely get two international concert pianists giving a live recital together, and certainly not at such a small, intimate venue like WLBC, where they’re performing, as friends, for sheer enjoyment.’